 Many of the species found in the region migrate thousands of miles each year, connecting this conservation effort to a vast array of important bird habitats around the world.

 BIRDS OF PREY

 Birds of prey, or raptors, are keen hunters that are highly adept at spotting and capturing their meals.
 A group that includes eagles, hawks, owls, and falcons, these meat-eaters are exciting to watch on the prairie, a place where their hunting prowess is always on display.
-The Reserve is home to more than two dozen species of raptors, including imperiled and rare species such as Burrowing and Snowy Owls, Ferruginous and Swainson’s Hawks, Prairie and Peregrine Falcons, and Northern Harriers.
+The prairie is home to more than two dozen species of raptors, including imperiled and rare species such as Burrowing and Snowy Owls, Ferruginous and Swainson’s Hawks, Prairie and Peregrine Falcons, and Northern Harriers.

 UPLAND GAME BIRDS

 Upland game birds on the prairie include Gray Partridge, Greater Sage Grouse, Ring-necked Pheasant, Sharp-tailed Grouse, and Wild Turkey.
 Late spring and early summer are ideal times to catch both species of grouse in action as they gather in concentrated areas, called leks, for elaborate mating dances.
 In the fall, the public can take advantage of the American Prairie’s enrollment in Montana Fish, Wildlife & Parks’ Block Management program, which provides sportsmen with access to private lands to hunt.